davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 1. "Enrollment" | 75 minutes
 	1. The cause of the failure of the query is:
 		1. There are INNER JOINs expressed by the comma operator (aka "comma joins") mixed with another join type i.e. LEFT JOINs:
-			1. [JOIN has a higher precedence than the comma operator in MySQL 5](https://dev.mysql.com/doc/refman/5.5/en/join.html); hence, the join expression "student, enrollment, inprog LEFT JOIN clsenr" is interpreted by MySQL 5 as (student, enrollment (inprog JOIN clsenr ON clsenr.enr_id= enrollment.enr_id)).
+			1. [The precedence of the comma operator is less than of...
+LEFT JOIN](https://docs.oracle.com/cd/E19078-01/mysql/mysql-refman-5.0/sql-syntax.html); hence, the join expression "student, enrollment, inprog LEFT JOIN clsenr" is interpreted by MySQL 5 as (student, enrollment (inprog JOIN clsenr ON clsenr.enr_id= enrollment.enr_id)).
 			1. The operands of the ON clause thus are only inprog and clsenr, i.e. do not include enrollment; so, the enrollment.enr_id column is unknown to the ON clause.
 	1. A solution is: Avoid the use of the comma operator.
 Use JOIN instead: